lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 # Interests

-I would like to learn more about embedded, network security, and operating systems.
+I would like to learn more about embedded networks and tinyML, along with the security implications.
 Please feel free to send a message through email at lienzhucs \[at\] gmail \[dot\] com if you would like to collaborate or give me some pointers.

 # Life